openSUSE/news-o-o/_posts/2023-10-25-os-to-have-logos-competition.md

 We recommend the artist to use Inkscape, a powerful, free and open source vector graphics tool for all kinds of design.

+Join others on [openSUSE's Marketing Telegram Channel](https://t.me/openSUSE_Marketing) if you want to chat with people about the designs.

 <meta name="openSUSE, Community, competition, logo, vote, survey, Tumbleweed, Leap, Slowroll, Kalpa, Aeon, MicroOS, Leap Micro" content="HTML,CSS,XML,JavaScript">